vaasahacklab/doorbell/README.md

 ## Config

-Config.json.example provides example config, copy it to config.json and modify for your enviroment.
+Example is provided in `config.json.example`, copy it to `config.json` and modify for your enviroment.

 Configuration parameters and their meaning:

-`"host": "localhost"`, hostname or IP to listen on `"port": 8088`, port to listen on
+`"host": "localhost"`, hostname or IP to listen on, string, required `"port": 8088`, port to listen on, integer, required
-`"dooropen": null`, sound filename that plays when door is open `"doorbell": "2.wav"`, sound filename that plays when doorbell is ringed

-Either sound file setting can be set to `null` but not both together.
+Key-value string pairs inside `"sounds"`-section has request to filename mappings;
+`"frontdoor": "knockknock.wav"` for example would play `knockknock.wav` when dindong request comes for token `frontdoor`.

+Special wildcard key `"*"` can be set to play certain soundfile for any incoming token: `"*": "catchall.wav"`

+At least one key-value pair is required.

+## Usage

+Script waits incoming JSON-requests on configured port. it expects `{'request': 'frontdoor'}` string key-value (standard JSON), where `frontdoor` is the token to play doorbell for.
+If soundfile mapping exist for `frontdoor` in config, mapped soundfile will play, otherwise returns error to requester.